 The moment unleashes frisson in a way that only theater can — taking us back in time, to our nation’s ignominious racist and white-supremacist roots, and then forward, to our present moment in history, where #BlackLivesMatter is not a mere moment but one more salvo in the battle to shed prejudice, hatred, and the many racist anti-isms.

 With Dear Mapel Psalmayene 24 solidifies his relationship with Mosaic Theater: this workshop production inaugurates his three-year post as playwright-in-residence, through funding from the Andrew W. Mellon Foundation.
 It’s an auspicious opportunity for Mosaic, a theater known for producing important new voices under the careful direction of Roth, who frequently demonstrates his thoughtful playwright’s ear for fresh voices.

 While Dear Mapel is Psalmayene 24’s letter to his father, it equally is his letter to the world.
 The time has come, he seems to suggest, for him to share his own story.
 To confront his ghosts.
 In doing so, Dear Mapel awakens in us a sense of urgency.
 He has shared his truth, his pain, his emotional journey.
 He chose to make these deeply private life experiences public not for his own healing but to allow others to learn from his story.

-Dear Mapel—written and performed by Psalmayene 24, directed by Natsu Onoda Power, with percussion by Jabari Exum, presented by Mosaic Theater Company—is available online through October 31, 2020.
-Tickets are free but must be reserved online.
+Dear Mapel—written and performed by Psalmayene 24, directed by Natsu Onoda Power, with percussion by Jabari Exum, presented by Mosaic Theater Company—will be available online January 12 through 18, 2021.
+Tickets are free (but donations are requested) and must be reserved online.